Shohojdhara/atomix/docs/components/tooltip.md

 - Don't put essential information only in tooltips
 - Don't use tooltips for complex interactions
 - Don't make tooltip content too long
-- Don't use tooltips on mobile-only interfaces
+- Don't rely on hover-only tooltips for critical information on mobile devices

 ```jsx
 // Bad: Essential action in tooltip only